· course-lesson · 34 min read

 Here we:

 • Manage a piece of state currentUser in Layout to track which user is selected (if any).
 We initialize it as null meaning “no user”.
+We need to pay attention when comparing string with numbers.

 • Render a <select> dropdown listing all users plus an option for “No User”.
 Changing it updates currentUser state.
+It’s a controlled component.

 • We provide Outlet for displaying the children, and provide the current user as context.
 This is using the similar technique of React Context seen in previous lesson but with a direct integration in react router because it is so common for a Layout component to provide a context, we even provide a direct hook for getting the currentUser with a very explicit name.
 See https://reactrouter.com/api/hooks/useOutletContext

-import { useLoaderData, Link } from 'react-router-dom';
+import { useLoaderData } from 'react-router';

 export default function Transactions() {

-const transactions = useLoaderData() as Transaction[];
+const { transactions } = useLoaderData<LoaderData>();

 return (